Information/ FAQ

 Mobility and accessibility

-The underground barracks and the museum are accessible for wheelchair users.
-There is a lift to the corridor system on the middle floor.
-Part of this corridor system is accessible for wheelchair users, but assistance is required.
-The bunkers are unfortunately not accessible for wheelchair users.
-Due to the many stairs, visiting a bunker is not recommended for people with heart problems or limited mobility.
+The underground barracks and the museum are accessible to wheelchair users.
+A lift provides access to the corridor system on the middle level.
+Part of this corridor network is accessible with assistance.

 Public transport